 12 of 30

-Alder-Leaved Serviceberry (Amelanchier alnifolia) has clusters of white flowers in spring.
-It grows in full sun to part shade in USDA Zones 2–9.
-It also produces edible purple-blue fruit.Continue to 13 of 30 below.
+Alder-leaved serviceberry (Amelanchier alnifolia) has clusters of white flowers in spring.
+It grows in full sun to part shade and produces edible purple-blue fruit.Continue to 13 of 30 below.

 13 of 30